Norwegian version

 The point of departure for the calculations in the budget is that the total amounts presented for the various family constellations are sufficient to meet the needs of individuals and families.
 Economies of scale, i.e. that several individuals make use of the same item, are naturally integrated into the household-specific expenses.
 With regard to individual-specific expenses, these are primarily costs related to goods and services meant to cover individual needs.
 However, the consumption area “Food and beverages” differs in being more sensitive to the household composition than the other individual-specific consumption areas, and economies of scale of 12 per cent are therefore calculated for this consumption area for couples with more than two children.

-The reference budget is updated annually, but the way in which the various consumption areas are updated varies.
-Some consumption areas are updated with new prices annually, while the prices for other consumption areas are adjusted based on changes in the consumer price index.
-It is a goal for the work with the reference budget that the basis for the cost calculations within all consumption areas is to be revised and updated approx. every five years.
+The reference budget is updated annually, but how the various consumption areas are updated varies.
+Some consumption areas are updated with new prices every year, while others are updated by adjusting the cost calculations according to the development in the consumer price index (CPI) published by Statistics Norway.
+It is a goal of the work on the reference budget that the basis for the cost calculations within all consumption areas should be revised and updated approximately every five years.

-In the 2023 version of the reference budget, the basis for the consumption area “household goods” has been completely revised, while the basis for the consumption area “other everyday household items” has been partially revised, and new prices have been collected.
-We have also collected new prices for the budget items “food and beverages”, “personal care”, “commute”, “baby equipment”, “furniture”, “car costs”, “kindergarten”, and “day care facilities for school children”.
-The cost estimates for the consumption areas “clothing and footwear”, “recreation and leisure activities”, and “media use and leisure activities” have been adjusted in line with changes in the consumer price index.
-The online calculator has been updated with new figures for 2023.
+In the 2024 version of the reference budget, the basis for the individual-specific consumption area "recreation and leisure activities" and the household-specific consumption area "media use and leisure activities" have been completely revised.
+We have also obtained new prices for the budget items "travel costs", "car costs", "kindergarten" and "daycare facilities for schoolchildren" The cost estimates for the remaining consumption areas have been adjusted in line with changes in the consumer price index.
+The calculator on the website has been updated with new figures for 2024.

 • Criteria and assumptions